 Rabelais is an independent media platform of La Trobe University.
 All content is generated and published by the students of La Trobe University providing students with an easily accessible publishing platform.
 Student submissions should be sent to email@example.com

-Submissions have a maximum of 2100 words – the equivalent to three pages of content.
+Submissions have a maximum of 2500 words – the equivalent to four pages of content.
 You may submit as many articles or images as you want as Rabelais welcomes all student contributions.
 Editors, however, may be forced to publish some contributions solely online.
 This is to allow as many students to be published in the printed editions of Rabelais with regards to limited page numbers.
 All submissions must be the student’s own content.

 All submissions will receive feedback and all publications are subject to the approval of the current editors of Rabelais.
 Editors will endeavour to publish material in the upcoming available printed edition if provided before the submission deadlines.

 “Nobody owns the English language, which we believe is a good thing.
 But this can be a problem for a publication.
 On any given day, we’re likely to encounter a range of variations in spelling, punctuation and style, all technically “correct”.
 Or is that ‘correct’, or just correct?”

 Rabelais Student Media endeavours to follow the Upstart Style Guide, which you can find here.
 Accuracy is important to us and should be considered when writing for our publication.